To make it easier for third-party companies to contribute to our blog, we've restructured our guest post guidelines as follows:

 Once we post the article on our website, we own the content and we have the right to edit or modify the content to suit our ongoing needs.
 As an author, you may link to the guest post however you desire but published content will be owned by us to allow us to modify it when it becomes outdated.

-Please send us the desired Title and Meta Description tags along with HTML formatted article.
+Please send us the desired Title and Meta Description tags along with a properly formatted article.